JacobLibby/BL2Scripts/README.md

 4. Create gibbed save file for geared speedruns
 5. Computer vision deep learning to detect item parts from screen capture

+# Current Status:
+1. Speedrunning Script - completed functioning prototype.
+Takes user input of what categories to print out the top run data for
+2. Currently creating a web scraper in python to grab data
+3. Currently creating a web scraper in python to grab data
+4. Yet to be implemented
+5. Yet to be implemented

 # Running the Scripts: